10 WEIRD FACTS ABOUT MEXICO

 9. Our Bogeyman is called La Llorona

-Mexico is rich in legends and tales, and one of the most popular talks about the banshee of a woman who drowned her children and who later, repentant and cursed, searches for them at night in ríos, pueblos y ciudades (rivers, towns and cities), scaring those who see or hear her with her overwhelming cry.
+Mexico is rich in legends and tales, and one of the most popular talks about the banshee of a woman who drowned her children and who later, repentant and cursed, searches for them at night in rĂos, pueblos y ciudades (rivers, towns and cities), scaring those who see or hear her with her overwhelming cry.

 10. Bank notes in Mexico have Braille-like markings on them for the blind

-Desde diciembre de 2005 (since December 2005), el Banco de México (the Bank of Mexico) released notes with marks perceptible to the touch, distinctive for each denomination.
+Since December 2005, the Bank of Mexico released notes with marks perceptible to the touch, distinctive for each denomination. |

 Now, if you excuse me, I will go and find out how I can tell the value of a bill by just touching it!

-FREE Spanish Training
+More weird facts about Mexico with FREE Spanish Training